Table of Contents

 For the foreseeable future, this is true.
 We’re still “kind of” in control of it, he said, adding: “when the tools are more integrated, and the abilities of AI are more integrated with the tools we’re using – that’s the sweet spot.”

-So at this point in time, we’re approaching the sweet spot.
-The question is: how long will we be able to stay there.
+So at this point in time, we’re approaching the sweet spot: using AI-generated art and tools to boost efficiency and spark ideas, without handing over the reins.
+The question is how long we’ll be able to stay there.

 Although we use AI to increase efficiency and output, it could never replace our creativity – and at ASA, we take pride in that.
-Check out our host of services under our creative agency umbrella here.
+As a digital marketing agency in Toronto and creative agency, we use AI thoughtfully in our design and AI marketing workflows, but keep humans in charge of strategy, story and taste.
+Check out our host of services under our creative agency umbrella here, or get in touch if you want to talk about how AI fits into your brand.

 FAQs